Goodidea-backend-camp/BECamp_T13_HW2_Aspnet-AI/README.md

 ```

 5. Access the Application: Access the application through the provided URL or port number.
 You may need to configure additional settings based on your deployment environment.

+## Usage
+- Poem Generation: Send a POST request to `/roast` with a JSON body containing a keyword `prompt`.
+- Image Generation: Send a POST request to `/image` with a JSON body containing a keyword `prompt` and continue to add details as needed.
+- Spam Filter: Send a POST request to `/replies` with a JSON body containing a keyword `prompt`.

+## Deployment
+The project can be deployed using GitHub Actions to AWS.
+Ensure that the necessary secrets and environment variables are set up in your GitHub repository.

+## Contributions
+Contributions are welcome!
+Please fork the repository and submit a pull request.